 This time we tried some fishing on the beach.
 Even I got a fishing rod.
 Marius absolutely wanted to put something on the grill.
 Surprisingly, right after casting, I had a bite and pulled a large fish.
 Marius had even prepared to pick it up, but unfortunately, I lost it two meters from the shore.

 Later, I got a small, 40 cm longtom, but we let it go.

 My husband was just frustrated that no fish had touched his lure.
 It was hard to believe that giants are not caught every day like in Derby.
 Regardless, what was important – the beach was beautiful and four hours passed so quickly!

 After returning I discovered that Nell was wearing kilograms of sand on her (this happens when you do flips on the beach), but she was so happy and so tired that we couldn’t even be angry with her.

 Our Coral Bay snorkelling experience

-While Marius supervised Nell playing in the shallows I tried snorkeling.
-The water was a bit cold for me (any water lower than 30 degrees is cold for me), but the snorkeling was amazing.
+While Marius supervised Nell playing in the shallows I tried snorkelling.
+The water was a bit cold for me (any water lower than 30 degrees is cold for me), but the snorkelling was amazing.

-The quantity and color of the reef fish could cause a headache.
-The colors were so unrealistically beautiful.
+The quantity and colour of the reef fish could cause a headache.
+The colours were so unrealistically beautiful.
 The fish looked like they were made of rubber.
 It makes you want to look under the tail to check for the sticker “made in China”.

 I can get used to such a simple life.
 In the morning we get up slowly, then walk to the beach – I snorkel and Marius supervises Nell.

-Once I finished snorkeling we went to see them.
+Once I finished snorkelling we went to see them.
 The big beautiful snappers surrounded us immediately.